10 Best High Quality Large Cap Stocks for December 2025

 Key Catalysts

-• Azure cloud platform growth
+• Azure cloud growth acceleration and AI service adoption

 Risk Factors

-• Intense competition in cloud and productivity software
+• Intense competition in cloud infrastructure from AWS and Google Cloud

-• Regulatory scrutiny over acquisitions
+• Regulatory scrutiny on market dominance and acquisitions

 MetricValue